 - AWS: Service is charged by the second, with instances purchasable:

 - On-demand (pay for what you use)

 - Reserved (reserve an instance for 1-3 years with upfront costs based on use)

-- Azure: Users are billed a flat monthly rate.
-If your organization is more likely to require support on a regular basis, you can easily make this monthly rate worth your while.
+- Microsoft Azure: Users are billed a flat monthly rate.
+If your business is more likely to require support on a regular basis, you can easily make this monthly rate worth your while.